Audrey is a cook who loves creating new flavors by tweaking recipes to include healthier ingredients.

 - About 2 inches from the end, twist the parchment twice, gently but firmly, to seal.
 As the paper puffs a lot during cooking, you want a tight seal.

-- Do not prepare packets too far ahead as liquid can seep through the parchment and the paper will not be as strong or might tear/leak.
+- Do not prepare packets too far ahead as the liquid can seep through the parchment and the paper will not be as strong or might tear/leak.

 From one of my favorite sources, Cooking Light has many tips on en papillote cooking - whether you are using parchment paper or foil packets.